This blog article is available in English and German. To read the German version, just click on the language switcher above.

 Integration for Internet payment and online accounting

-It was the moment when we decided to build a connector for Stripe, and to integrate it with Billomat – a German provider of an online accounting solution.
+It was the moment when we decided to build a connector for Stripe recurring payments and to integrate it with Billomat – a German provider of an online accounting solution.
 The latter would save the information from Stripe as a draft invoice in a form that was compliant with the German accounting rules.
-From there, we could send these draft invoices to our accountant for further proccessing.
+From there, we could send these draft invoices to our accountant for further processing.

 So, now Stripe sends payment receipts to the payers while at the same time pushing the necessary data like invoice amount or customer’s name from these receipts to Billomat, where this data is completed with the data required in Germany.
 Our customers who run a company or work as a freelancer receive a copy of this invoice from us for their own records.

 Our experience shows that this solution is perfect for any SaaS company as well as for those Mobile Apps providers who offer additional services on subscription.
-Basicaly, any provider in the DACH region who has a flexible and scalable pricing plan and/or a subscription model, would gain from this integration solution.
-Currently, we use Stripe exclusively in the combination with Billomat, but we believe that other providers of online accounting solutions like Debitoor or e-conomic would definitely benefit from such an expansion of their software’s functionality as well.
+Basically, any provider in the DACH region who has a flexible and scalable pricing plan and/or a subscription model would gain from this integration solution.
+Currently, we use Stripe recurring payments exclusively in the combination with Billomat, but we believe that other providers of online accounting solutions like Debitoor or e-conomic would definitely benefit from such an expansion of their software’s functionality as well.

 We still need to research whether this integration solution is relevant not only for the DACH region, but also for other countries.
 But we suspect that companies based in any other country that has as strict invoicing regulations as Germany, would profit from our solution.